Variable2831/Solid-Sniffle/README.md

 ## Installation

 To use this code repository, simply clone or download the files to your local machine.
-There are no dependencies or prerequisites required for using this code.

 ## Usage